victorconan/CFG_project/speechToText/README.md

 - PyAudio
 - google-api-python-client

-The test file speechprogram.py is tested to work under Windows 10.
+The test file speechprogram.py is tested to work under Python 3.5 and Windows 10.

 Run
 ```